LjMax/backend-message-broker/README.md

 Ensure that your AMQP message broker is running and accessible at the configured URL and address.

+## Optional command line parameters

+You can add optional command line parameters such as url, queue name, db name and message, for example:

+`./MessageBroker amqp://localhost:5672 testQueue messages.db 'Test Message'`

+First parameter is the URL, second one is neme of queue, third is database filename and last one is message.

+You can set any number of parameters you wish in this order

+If some or none of the parameters is set, the default ones will be used from this example command.

 For this example [Apache ActiveMQ (version 5.18.3)](https://activemq.apache.org/components/classic/download/) was used as the message broker.

 # Running Tests